drduh/macOS-Security-and-Privacy-Guide/README.md

 Tor traffic can be obfuscated using a [pluggable transport](https://support.torproject.org/tor-browser/circumvention/).
 This can be done by setting up a [relay](https://support.torproject.org/relays/) or using an existing [bridge](https://bridges.torproject.org/).

 The Tor network provides [anonymity](https://www.privateinternetaccess.com/blog/2013/10/how-does-privacy-differ-from-anonymity-and-why-are-both-important/), which is not necessarily the same as privacy.
 The network does not defend against a global observer capable of traffic analysis and correlation.
-See also [Seeking Anonymity in an Internet Panopticon](https://bford.info/pub/net/panopticon-cacm.pdf) (pdf) and [Traffic Correlation on Tor by Realistic Adversaries](https://www.ohmygodel.com/publications/usersrouted-ccs13.pdf) (pdf).
+See also [Seeking Anonymity in an Internet Panopticon](https://bford.info/pub/net/panopticon-cacm.pdf) and [Traffic Correlation on Tor by Realistic Adversaries](https://www.ohmygodel.com/publications/usersrouted-ccs13.pdf).

 See [Tor Protocol Specification](https://spec.torproject.org/tor-spec/) for more information.